Tapu Fini Raid Overview

 - Easily countered by Poison Pokémon

-Tapu Fini is a Legendary Pokémon from the Alola region introduced in Generation 7.
-It is one of the four guardian deities known as the:
+Tapu Fini is a Legendary Pokémon from the Alola region, first introduced in Generation VII.
+It belongs to the group of guardian deities that protect the islands of Alola.

 - Tapu Koko